It may surprise you to learn that nearly 70% of round diamonds have the GIA Excellent cut grade.

 It is.
-Color and clarity have been graded rather strictly since the 1930s but GIA only started grading cut in 2006.
-The American Gem Society started in 1996 but revised their system three times.
-In fact, since 1980 the world’s major laboratories, GIA, AGSL, IGI, HRD and EGL, have rolled-out, revised and re-introduced different systems over a dozen times, with no uniform approach.
+Color and clarity have been strictly graded since the 1930s but the world's largest laboratory, GIA, has only graded cut since 2006.
+The American Gem Society started in 1996, but revised their system several times.
+In fact, since 1980 the world’s major grading labs have launched, revised and re-introduced various systems over a dozen times, with no uniform approach.
 Some use arbitrary systems, others use repeatable science.
-The one thing they do share is wider standards for cut than the other diamond Cs.
+The one thing they have in common is a far softer approach to judging cut-quality than to grading the natural Cs of color and clarity.

 We absolutely love diamonds.
 Mother nature took millions of years to shape, cook and deliver these hardest of natural wonders to us.
 Man cuts and polishes her gifts to their finished state.
-The diamond trade has imposed very strict standards on mother nature when grading her colors and clarities.
-We believe man’s cut quality should be held to high standards too.
+The diamond trade imposes strict standards on mother nature when grading her colors and clarities.
+At High Performance Diamonds we believe cut quality should be held to such standards too.

-If you read our short Diamond 101 you know we believe cut quality influences diamond beauty than any other C. Many professionals agree with us, and yet we encounter shoppers who were never informed that grading labs take very different approaches to cut grading.
-They are also unaware that cut grading is rather permissive and wide.
+If you read our short Diamond 101 you already know that cut quality influences diamond beauty more than any other C. Diamond professionals all know this, yet we encounter shoppers who are unaware that labs all have their own approaches to this C. They're also unaware that cut grading is rather permissive and wide.

 For perspective, compare cut grades to those long-established color and clarity grades.
 Even trained gemologists have difficulty separating D-E-F color outside a lab, especially when mounted.
 And it's impossible to separate Flawless, VVS1, VVS2, VS1 and VS2 clarity grades without magnification.
-Yet anyone can see clear quality differences between different diamonds which carry the same Excellent or even the Ideal cut grade.
+Yet anyone can see clear quality differences between different diamonds with the Excellent or even the Ideal cut grade.

-Brightness vesus darkness.
-The GIA compares several averaged measurements to their sampled human observations.
-The AGSL uses computer modeling to score repeatable values for brightness, contrast and leakage.
+Simply put; brightness vesus darkness.
+The GIA compares several averaged measurements to sampled human observations.
+The AGSL uses scientific computer modeling to score repeatable values for brightness, contrast and leakage.

 Neither fire nor sparkle.
-At present no major laboratory performs an actual measurement of dispersion (seen as fire) or scintillation (seen as sparkle), even though many people consider these the most important and attractive components of diamond performance.
+At present no major laboratory performs an actual measurement of dispersion (seen as fire) or scintillation (seen as sparkle), even though many people would say these are the most important and attractive components of diamond performance.

 * In a survey of all GIA graded round brilliant diamonds for sale on the world's largest wholesale platform, over half are graded GIA Triple Excellent (3X) and nearly 70% are Excellent.
 Some sellers promote the value and rarity of GIA EX to the value and rarity of D color or Flawless clarity because they don't realize how wide and common the EX cut grade actually is.